The financial implications of getting a divorce after Christmas

 How does getting a divorce impact pensions?

-In any case, it is entirely possible that you will find yourself with a smaller share of your pension than you would have liked, making it important that you begin planning for changes to your pension as soon as possible.
+In any case, it is entirely possible you will find yourself with a smaller share of your pension than you would have liked, making it important to begin planning for changes to your pension as soon as possible.

 How does getting a divorce impact mortgages?

-Outright selling a house is not always the preferred option, especially when there are children involved, so one of the most common solutions to sharing or splitting a house is a ‘mesher’ order.
-This order means that, while both parties will continue to own the house, one party will live in the property and will not be able to sell it until a certain date.
+Outright selling a house is not always the preferred option, especially when children are involved, so one of the most common solutions to sharing or splitting a house is a ‘Mesher’ order.
+This order means that while both parties will continue to own the house, one party will live in the property and will not be able to sell it until a certain date.

 Regardless of the situation you find yourselves in, it remains important to seek speedy financial advice so you can adjust your finances to the new situation as quickly as possible.